- How do I contact FinePrint?

 We are happy to discuss requirements.
 Normally, the type and size of paper used is dependent on the project's specifications and intended user.
 We are happy to guide you on options according to your purpose and budget.
 Depending on your requirements, this could include archival quality paper, paper of various weights, colours and sizes.
 We can provide you with multiple copies, collating and binding (in various forms).
 We are able to do short run digital printing and collating in house at the same sizes as traditional music offset printing, complete with celloglazed (thin laminate which gives a glossy or satin appearance) full colour covers.
 For projects of high volume, offset printing can be arranged.

 At this point in time, we find that most scores are normally produced with the intent to be printed at some point - either via the provision of a hard copy product, or for a file available for download online and printed by an end-user.
 We're happy to produce a score that is intended specifically for tablet screen (which are mostly smaller) so that it is easier to read on those devices.
 If you're preparing files for overseas markets, we can help guide you on sizing.
 Please just let us know what your intentions are, and we can work to your requirements.
 For proofing purposes, it's also very important to see how the score/product will look at the size it is intended to be published.
 Mostly, people notice errors on paper more quickly than on screen, so we would still recommend printing out your product at size, to check and mark up as necessary.

 Yes.
 If you want to print out your own files, or arrange the printing with a printing company with whom you know and wish to work, this is no problem at all.
 We can provide print-ready files based on your / the printer's requirements.
-If you want FinePrint to take of the printing, we can do short to medium run and large format digital printing in house.
+If you want FinePrint to take care of the printing, we can do short to medium run and large format digital printing in house.
 For offset printing, we have a working relationship with a number of printing companies in Australia and around the world.
 As FinePrint works exclusively in the preparation of music publications, we are aware of the common issues in music printing and have the specialist knowledge to print your music to the highest commercial standards.